xzripper/PyLoader/README.md

 # PyLoader.
-Python library for downloading files by URL's easily.
+Python library for downloading files by URL's.
+Fast and easy.
+Uses only Python STDLIB.

 ## Examples.
 ### Simple download.